 The court proceedings will set out the grounds for challenging the will and notify the executor and beneficiaries that a challenge is being made.
 The executor and beneficiaries will respond to the court proceedings, setting out any counterarguments and evidence in support of the validity of the will.

 Ultimately, the court will hold a hearing and if the judge finds the will to be invalid, the court will determine how the estate will be administered and its assets distributed.
 This might be according to the rules of intestacy or in accordance with any previous will that the court deems to be valid.

 If the will is found to be valid, then the assets will be distributed according to its terms.

 Challenging a will can be a daunting process with cost implications.
-Hibberts LLP have an experienced contentious probate team who can assess risk, rationalise, support and advise you through every step of the process.
+Hibberts LLP have an experienced contentious probate team and will dispute solicitors who can assess risk, rationalise, support and advise you through every step of the process.